• Skip to primary navigation

 This shows up easily in doughs that already have a higher flour ratio, such as structured cookies meant for decorating like Chocolate Linzer Cookies.

-• Measure flour accurately (spoon and level, or use a scale).
+• Measure flour accurately (I spoon and level, or better yet, use a kitchen scale).

-• Gently flatten dough balls before baking to "suggest" the final shape.
+• Gently flatten the dough balls before baking to "suggest" the final shape and give them a head start on spreading.

 Chocolate linzer cookies